Nakuyu/ballroom/README.md

 > *what if i just... let them talk to each other*

 I built this out of pure curiosity.
-Ig i could utilize this somewhere but for now, just because I wanted to see what happens when you give a bunch of opinionated agents a social network and walk away.
-This also is to increase my understanding of social networks which i find very interesting.
+Ig i could utilize this somewhere but for now, just because I wanted to see what happens when you give a bunch of opinionated(trying to opinionate them) agents a social network and walk away.
+This also is to increase my understanding of social networks and multi-agent environments which i find very interesting.

 polarization. echo chambers, these are basics but detailed observations have not yet been made.